nbartels/jklout2/README.md

 Functionality
 -------------
 * id mapping between klout id and twitter or google plus is supported
-* influence, topics and score can be retrieved
+* influence (incl influencers and influencees), topics and score can be retrieved

 Dependencies
 ------------